EkaterinaNattrass/rainydays-website/README.md

 ### Running

-The project contains only static files, you can find the index page at `public/index.html`
+The project contains only static files, you can find the index page at `public/index.html`.
+WordPress is used as a Content Management System, hosted at [one.com](www.one.com) and calls to the API are made within the client side code.
+Therefore you will also need an active internet connection.

 ### Contributing